sazima1/sazima-nvim/README.md

 I try to keep things simple and well-organized.
 I don't want to bloat my nvim with plugins I don't need.
 Although, I might not be able to completely stop myself there -- specially with cosmetic plugins...

 This nvim setup is my attempt to switch away from VSCode.
 I was a loyal VSCode user for years, but I found that I just don't use VSCode how it is meant to be used, and I was actually trying to make VSCode act like Vim.
-So why not switch to the real deal?
+So, why not switch to the real deal?

 ## Scheme

-I use a structured plugin setup that is centered around [lazy.nvim](https://github.com/folke/lazy.nvim).
+I use a structured plugin setup that centers around [lazy.nvim](https://github.com/folke/lazy.nvim).

 I keep general configuration (including lazy.nvim initialization) in `./lua/config`, and I keep individual plugin configuration in `./lua/plugins`.